 On Seawall Blvd near the San Luis Resort, Fort Crockett Park is a 2 acre public space on land that once served as a military installation.
 What used to be part of the Hampton Battery at Fort Crockett is now a picturesque space that overlooks the beach and the Gulf of Mexico beyond.
 Look for plaques that tell the history of the area and enjoy a watercolor sunset.

-This is the spot to catch an epic sunset over water.
-You’ll even have a clear view of the Moody Gardens pyramids in the distance.
-1600 61st Street.
+This is the spot along a section of Offatts Bayou has a boardwalk style fishing pier and a boat launch with docks.
+It’s a great location to catch an epic sunset over water and you’ll even have a clear view of the Moody Gardens pyramids in the distance.
+Located at 1600 61st Street.

 Moody Gardens is a tourist attraction for locals and travelers alike.
 If you’re looking for scenery that feels more naturally adventurous, the Aquarium Pyramid or the Rainforest Pyramid are wild backdrops.
 You might also consider taking a trip around Offatts Bayou onboard the Colonel Paddlewheel Boat!
 A property permit is required and costs $75/hr with a two hour minimum.
 I can coordinate your permit with Moody Gardens staff at the time of booking.